gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: -gnata switch

-This is an Ada 2005 pragma which is implemented in all modes by GNAT.
-Alternatively, you can use the :switch:`-gnata` switch to enable assertions from the command line, which applies to all versions of Ada.
+This is an Ada 2005 pragma that is implemented in all modes by GNAT.
+Alternatively, you can use the :switch:`-gnata` switch to enable assertions from the command line, which also applies to all versions of Ada.

 .. index:: pragma Debug